eroicaleo/DesignPatterns/HeadFirst/IntelliJ.md

 * `Double Shift`: Search anywhere.
 * `Alt+F7`: find all usage of a class, method and variable in the project.
 * just type: speed search in the any tree view.
+* `Ctrl+Alt+F7`: bring forward the list of all usages of a class, method or variable across the whole project, and quickly jump to the selected usage.
+* `Ctrl+Shift+A`: Find Action.

 ## Definition, Declaration and Documentation
 * `Alt+Shift+G`：open any classes.
 Can be used in code completion pop-up list.